glampert/glampert.github.io/_posts/2015-09-16-reverse-engineering-dungeon-siege.markdown

 A Siege Node is much like a 3D tile of arbitrary dimensions.
 The world of Dungeon Siege is built by attaching these nodes side by side to construct the larger scenes.
 In its simplest form, the game was tile-based.
-Even though the world is three dimensional, the game entities moved mainly in the X-Z plane (moving in the Y was also possible with stains and elevators, but the tile based design doesn't impose much limitations on this).
+Even though the world is three dimensional, the game entities moved mainly in the X-Z plane (moving in the Y was also possible with stairs and elevators, but the tile based design doesn't impose much limitations on this).

-This paper by Scott Bilas, [**The Continuous World of Dungeon Siege**][link_cworld_paper], explains the node system is great detail.
+This paper by Scott Bilas, [**The Continuous World of Dungeon Siege**][link_cworld_paper], explains the node system in great detail.
 The "infinite" world setup is probably the most interesting technical aspect of Dungeon Siege.
 The paper explains that from the beginning they didn't want to have loading screens after the player started a game, so the solution was to subdivide the world into these tiles (Siege Nodes) that are dynamically loaded on demand and discarded when no longer in view.
 That posed